muurt/pyreworker/README.md

 # PYREWORKER

-The main bot for "**PYREWORKS**", this will include commission handling, moderation, misc, etc..
+The main bot for "**PYREWORKS**", this will include commission handling and moderation for the bot cluster.

 This version is private, however; code snippets will be modified to be used in future commissions, this is only allowed for "**PYREWORKS**" employees.